 Other team members

-Think whether you want to hire other professionals such birth photographers (although some doulas also offer that service), prenatal educators and lactation consultants.
+Think whether you want to hire other professionals such as birth photographers (although some doulas also offer that service), prenatal educators and lactation consultants.

-Congratulations, your baby is finally here.
+Congratulations, your baby is finally here!

 If the child was born at the hospital, your baby will get weighed (but not measured as it’s the case in some countries).
 If the birth went well, you will be sent back home after 6 hours, although sometimes they may want to keep you and the baby overnight for observation.
 You’ll then go home the next day.